Dunston-Chiro/SUSHRUTA/Readme.txt

-Frontend prototype developed by Sanjib and Amrit helped by Chirantan and Sourav as well by using
+Frontend prototype developed by Sanjib Kr Das and Amrit Dhandharia helped by Chirantan Das and Sourav Biswas as well by using
 HTML, CSS and JavaScript